SeraphimHuang/SeraphimHuang/README.md

 ## Hi there, I am Ziye Huang (Seraphim) 👋

-**I'm passionate about applying ML and AI to make a better world and am actively seeking SDE, MLE and Quant Research jobs.**
+**I'm a passionate about applying ML and AI to make a better world.**

-- 👨‍💻 I’m currently working on: [Your Current Project]
+- 👨‍💻 I’m actively seeking SDE, MLE and Quant Research jobs
-- 🌱 I’m learning: [Skills or Technologies you're learning]
+- 🌱 Outside of study, I love cubes, badminton, and video games.
-- 📫 How to reach me: [Your email or social links]
+- 📫 How to reach me: [huang.ziye@northeastern.edu]
-- ⚡ Fun fact: [A fun or quirky fact about you]

 ---